 There were other traders, who weren’t working for the army.
 They took products such as cloth, needles and thread, knives, and axes to trade for silver coins, gold, wool and mules.
 Traders usually sold their wagons and oxen in Santa Fe and used the mules to pack their goods back to Missouri.

-By the time Grace Willis’s family set out on the Santa Fe Trail in the mid-1840s, the US hadn’t taken the land from Mexico.
+By the time Grace Willis’s family set out on the Santa Fe Trail in the late 1850s, the US had taken the land from Mexico.
 (Even though the US paid $15 million for the land they took, it was a deal that left Mexico half the size it was before.)
 People such as Dr. and Mrs. Willis, who wanted to settle in California, followed the Santa Fe Trail with small companies of pioneers all the way to Santa Fe.
 After that they followed the California Trail or one of the southern routes to California.
-When gold was discovered in California in 1848, even more people went along the Trail.
+When gold was discovered in California in 1848, more people followed the Trail, but by this time The California Road through Oklahoma was open.
+Most pioneers took that route.
 By the late 1800s the Santa Fe Trail was replaced by railroads.

 The Santa Fe Trail crosses five states: Missouri, Kansas, Colorado, Oklahoma, and New Mexico.
 You can make a virtual trip along the trail as it looks today at the National Parks website.